ADR-065: Contract surface — admission rules and payload pattern

 D4.
 Inter-context notification flow — events + ACL + projection

-Default-mechanism framing partially superseded by ADR-070.
-Inter-context mechanism selection follows a simplest-fit ladder by flow shape: notification flow uses this D4; call flow follows ADR-070’s ladder (Tier 1 = use case handler in
+This D4 governs the notification-flow mechanism (typed payload, ACL, projection), described below.
+Inter-context mechanism selection follows the simplest-fit ladder by flow shape (ADR-070): notification flow uses this D4; call flow follows ADR-070’s ladder (Tier 1 = use-case handler in <callee>.application.* is the call-flow default; Tier 2 = the D3 OHS Protocol on escalation when conditions warrant).

 When the flow shape is notification: